RaspAP/raspap-docs/docs/faq.md

 define('RASPI_5GHZ_ISO_ALPHA2', array('US'));
 ```

 The **Configure hotspot** page will now let you select AC as a wireless mode option for your country.
-If you succeed in creating a stable AP, feel free to share your results in [this issue](https://github.com/RaspAP/raspap-webgui/issues/450).
+If you succeed in creating a stable AP, feel free to share your results in a [discussion](https://github.com/RaspAP/raspap-webgui/discussions/).

-**Note:** it is recommended to monitor logs such as `dmesg` and the hostapd error log (available in the **Logfile output** tab of RaspAP) while doing this.
+> :information_source: **Note:** it is recommended to monitor logs such as `dmesg` and the hostapd error log (available in the **Logfile output** tab of RaspAP) while doing this.
 Bug reports like "AC doesn't work" and/or troubleshooting requests will not be considered.
 No hard feelings.

 ## <a name="wirelessn"></a>Why is the maximum throughput of my 802.11n AP reduced by half?
 In order to achieve optimal throughput with 802.11n, the wireless stream must operate at a 40 MHz wide channel on the 2.4 GHz band.
 A 20 MHz channel will restrict you to 72 Mbps.
 Your `hostapd.conf` might have  the required settings, but this is no guarantee of a 40 MHz channel.